AHMEDNABIB/simple_banklist/README.md

 2. current balance
 3. can send or ask money from anothe account
 4. close current account

-5.show the summary of transaction and sort the movements
+5. show the summary of transaction and sort the movements